olegkleiman/sundance/README.md

     * Receive the response from the LLM.

 ## Cosmos DB embedding search logic
-1. At module level, the Azure Cosmos DB database and container are created if they do not exist.
+1. At the module level, the Azure Cosmos DB database and container are created if they do not exist.

 Cosmos Database id is configured in .env file as COSMOS_DATABASE_ID.
 The Container id is configured in .env file as COSMOS_CONTAINER_ID.